-Course Code: PSMH7000A Course Description: Psychological Medicine NQF Level: 9 NQF Credits: 15 This course will address principles underlying the development of psychological and psychiatric disorders in childhood.
+Course Code: PSMH7000A

+Course Description: Psychological Medicine

+This course will address principles underlying the development of psychological and psychiatric disorders in childhood.
 Common disorders will be discussed.
 The students will also be exposed to the psychiatric team and principles of management will be discussed and demonstrated.

-Course Code: SCMD1001A Course Description: Fundamentals of Medical and Clinical Science NQF Credits: 144 NQF Level: 5 This course is based on the principle of developing a sound knowledge of the medical and clinical sciences to enable understanding of conditions and management strategies.
+Course Description: Fundamentals of Medical and Clinical Science

+This course is based on the principle of developing a sound knowledge of the medical and clinical sciences to enable understanding of conditions and management strategies.
 Students will be expected to have a detailed knowledge of the biopsychosocial and clinical sciences relevant both to the assessment and management of patients in district hospitals and to the performance of a range of specific procedures.

-Course Code: SCMD1004A Course Description: Bioethics for Dental Auxiliaries I NQF Level: 6 NQF Credits: 12 The course considers the ethical aspects to be taken into consideration prior to providing dental treatment.
-NOF Level: 5 NOF Level: 6 NQF Level: 6 This course consists of two modules which further explore the System Dynamics, Logic and Critical Thinking and Medical Terminology concepts.
-It explores a systems approach to health problems discussing the concepts of systems and how they function with different data and variables.
-Logic and Critical Thinking moulds students into critical thinkers who apply the principles of logic to verbal reasoning, critical analysis and arguments.
-It includes Medical Terminology that enables students to master the necessary medical vocabulary of anatomy, physiology and molecular medicine.
-Real life examples from a range of medical disciplines and socio-economic aspects of health are used.
-Course Code: SCMD2003A Course Description: Bioethics for Dental Auxiliaries II NQF Level: 7 NQF Credits: 10
+Course Description: Bioethics for Dental Auxiliaries I

+The course considers the ethical aspects to be taken into consideration prior to providing dental treatment.
 Students will develop a broad understanding of the ethical communication to be in place when treating a patient.